Work at NBSS

 • Represent the School and its inclusive and supportive student services program to outside groups including affinity groups, community groups, and other agencies and institutions.

-• Plan and host social events for students, including the annual Holiday Party & Raffle.
+• Plan and host social events for students, including the annual Holiday Party & Raffle and Friends & Family graduation party.

 • Guide student affinity groups and plan events to build community among students.